distancify/handbook/development/methodology/product-backlog/backlog-item-types.md

 #### Proposed

 - **New**\
-The user story has been noted down by the product owner but is still incomplete.
-It still doesn't answer the questions Who, What, Why properly.
+The user story has been noted down by the product owner.
+The User Story must fulfill the criteria of a user story.
+- **Refining**\
+The user story is currently being refined by the team.
+The refinement makes sure that the PBI contains the needed acceptance criterias.
-- **Ready for refinement**\
+- **Ready**\
-The user story is answering the questions Who, What and Why and is ready to be discussed with the team in an upcoming [Backlog Refinement meeting](backlog-refinement.md).
+The refinement is deemed complete by the team.
+The assignee of the PBI will now seek to approve the acceptance criterias with the client.
+The question is, "Assuming the system is behaving as explained by the acceptance criteria, do we think the user story will be fulfilled?".
+Sometimes there is no clear answer to this question, as a complex problem does not have any guaranteed solutions, but it should be our best guess.
 - **Approved**\
-The PBI is approved by the team and is ready to be considered for an upcoming sprint.
+The PBI is approved by the client and is ready to be considered for an upcoming sprint.
+It's also ready to be estimated by the team.

 #### In Progress